 These variants seem to spread more easily than other coronavirus strains, according to the CDC.
 And ease of transmission may lead to more cases of COVID-19, which will put more strain on health care resources and lead to more hospitalizations and potentially more deaths, the CDC says.

-Pointing to a handful of new studies, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said in a recent briefing that after both doses, the mRNA vaccine from Pfizer-BioNTech is about 80 percent effective at preventing infection from the delta variant, 88 percent effective at preventing symptomatic disease and 96 percent effective at preventing hospitalization caused by delta.
+Pointing to a handful of studies in a recent news briefing, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said in a recent briefing that after both doses, the mRNA vaccine from Pfizer-BioNTech is about 80 percent effective at preventing infection from the delta variant, 88 percent effective at preventing symptomatic disease and 96 percent effective at preventing hospitalization caused by delta.
 New data out of Israel, however, shows lower rates of effectiveness — around 64 percent protection from infection and 93 percent protection from serious illness and hospitalization.
 (Moderna's vaccine also uses mRNA technology and has shown similar rates of overall effectiveness to the Pfizer-BioNTech in previous studies.)

 The key to this protection, however, is full vaccination, Pekosz says.
 “If you've only gotten one of your mRNA shots, that’s where you can really see the delta variant being able to evade some of those immune responses,” he says.
 In fact, one dose of the two-dose mRNA vaccines was found to be only 33 percent effective at preventing symptomatic disease caused by the delta variant in a preprint study out of the U.K.